 She muttered the words and pulled a burin from her boot.

 On the way up, she removed her jacket.
 "Benjamin, I need you.
 Help me."
 Tearing out some of the lining, she fashioned a bandage which she wrapped tightly around her bleeding hand.
 None of it could touch the ground, or the seekers would see her immediately.
 It would be only moments before her ruse was discovered.
-The kreening and screaming far in the distance corroborated this.
+The screaming far in the distance corroborated this.

 Suddenly a wind, unexpected, blew across her face and children could be heard hushing in unison.